swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 Now that you have access to the shared S3 bucket let us download data from the S3 bucket to your machine.

-1. Run the command to list all the folders of the S3 bucket (slchen-lab-tranfer):
+1. Run the command to list the folders of the S3 bucket:

 ```bash
 aws s3 ls --profile training --region ap-southeast-1 s3://slchen-lab-transfer/GIS-training/